Twitter under Elon Musk: Aggressive monetization of access

-On January 12, 2023, Twitter abruptly cut off many 3rd-party Twitter clients' application programming interface (API) access, causing them to stop functioning.
-This change remained uncommented until a week later, when the company cited unspecified "long-standing API rules" as the reason for the change.
-By January 19, Twitter had retroactively updated its developer agreement barring developers from creating products similar to Twitter's own app, On February 2, Twitter announced it would be removing the free tier of its API by February 9 and replace it with a "basic paid tier".
-Musk later stated that bot accounts that provided "good content" would be permitted to continue using Twitter's API.
+In January 2023, Twitter abruptly cut off many third-party Twitter clients from the site's application programming interface (API), and had retroactively updated its developer agreement, barring developers from creating products similar to Twitter's own app.
+In February, Twitter announced it would be removing the free tier of its API and replacing it with a "basic paid tier". while excluding "good content" bot accounts.